simbathesailor/simbathesailor.dev/src/pages/qrcode-scan-web-reactjs/index.md

   }, []);
 ```

-Whenever the scan is successfull, you will get the data in `decodedQRData`, which can be read by your component to trigger either an API or any action.
+Whenever the scan is successful, you will get the data in `decodedQRData`, which can be read by your component to trigger either an API or any action.

 ## But then does the story ends here ?